Close-up of blonde hair soaking in water after being toned

 Purple shampoo is a richly-pigmented shampoo.
 It’s designed for natural blonde and bleached hair and cools your hair’s tone, neutralising any brassiness and keeping your blonde looking ashy.
 Silver shampoo works in a similar way to remove yellow and tawny brassiness from grey hair.

-To explain exactly how purple shampoo works, we’re going to get a little technical.
+To explain exactly how purple shampoo works and what it does, we’re going to get a little technical.

 Your hair stylist applies a professional toner when you get your hair coloured, but it can often fade quite quickly, which is why you may need an at-home hair toning solution.